tuvllms/nlp-fall-2026/_pages/logistics.md

 ### Absence policy

-Although attendance is not graded, students are strongly encouraged to attend all scheduled classes, quizzes, project presentations, and exams (if any) to fully engage with the course material and succeed.
+Although attendance is not graded, students are strongly encouraged to attend all scheduled classes and project presentations to fully engage with the course material and succeed.

 ***